25prabhu10/notes/docs/Languages/HTML/HTML5 Boilerplate/HTML.md

 The beacon transport mechanism is used to send all hits [which saves HTTP requests and improves performance](https://philipwalton.com/articles/the-google-analytics-setup-i-use-on-every-site-i-build/#loading-analytics.js).

 Google recommends that this script be placed at the top of the page.
-Factors to consider: if you place this script at the top of the page, you’ll be able to count users who don’t fully load the page, and you’ll incur the max number of simultaneous connections of the browser.
+Factors to consider: if you place this script at the top of the page, you'll be able to count users who don't fully load the page, and you'll incur the max number of simultaneous connections of the browser.

 Further information: